Sugar Easter Eggs are such a fun, nostalgic Easter tradition! Like little egg dioramas, these decorated hard sugar eggs are meant to be displayed.

 - Food coloring (optional)

-- While it is still soft, you want to cut the flat edge off that will be the front window to the panoramic Easter egg.
-As you can tell, this is the smaller mode and the window is pretty small.
-The real magic happens on the inside.
+- Cut the flat edge off that will be the front window to the panoramic Easter egg.
+As you can tell, this is the smaller model and the window is pretty small.
+The real magic happens on the inside though.

-- Dig out a little section, which will help you get started scooping out the middle, later.
+- Dig out a little section, which will help you get started scooping out the rest of the middle, later.